Table of Contents

 How People Describe This Pain Pattern

-People complain of tailbone pain when sitting for long periods.
+People complain of pain in the tailbone while seated for long periods.
 Usually, it bothers them after a long drive in the car or sitting in a theater for long periods.
-Often, they have gotten a special pillow that prevents pressing on the tailbone, but it doesn’t help.
+Often, they have a unique pillow that prevents pressing on the tailbone, but it doesn’t help.

 People may also complain of pain around the bone that presses into the seat.
-Like the first example, these people can’t stay seated for long periods. and squirm onto one side or the other.
+Like the first example, these people can’t stay seated long and squirm onto one side or the other.

 Instead of pain, people may refer to tenderness in the darker areas of this illustration.
-Often, in those cases, they mention it as an aside and are not why they came for treatment.
+In those cases, they often mention it as an aside and are not why they came for treatment.

 Likewise, some people also complain of a general tenderness over the entire buttock.
 They may have more intense pain in the darker areas when seated, pressed, or during vigorous activity.